clygh/hello-world/README.md

 edit second repository on GitHub.

-edit third repository on GitHub.
+edit third repository on GitHub 123.